-Actual 3D modeling tools and virtual reality systems are affecting creativity during the early stages of the design process.
+Actual 3D modelling tools and virtual reality systems are affecting creativity during the early stages of the design process.
 They are often used as communication tools (passive) rather than ideation tools (active) because of their interface complexity.
 Among other reasons, this is due to abstract commands that demand precision in the execution and always suggest inconsistent default values.
-Being adapted to this task, ideation is still being done through analog tools such as sketches and physical models, which are direct ways of representation with the ambiguity, inaccuracy and abstraction of their intuitive depictions.
-Even with generative parametric solutions, common designers are not expressing their actual intentions but are inspired by digital propositions that always request computer savvy users to master them.
-Moreover, actual VR systems are either hard to set or too complex to be used as ideation tools since they force the user to be focused more on the system rather than on the design task itself.
-This situation is hindering the representational conversation (Schön, 1983) and cognitive artifacts (Visser, 2006) during the design process.
-This paper presents the implementation of a new innovative system: the Hybrid Ideation Space.
+This situation is hindering the representational conversation and cognitive artefacts during the design process.
+Being adapted to this task, ideation is still being done through analogue tools such as sketches and physical models, which are direct ways of representation with the ambiguity, inaccuracy and abstraction of their intuitive depictions.
+This paper presents the implementation and evaluation of a new innovative system: the Hybrid Ideation Space.
 This system allows users to sketch and make models all around them in real-time and in scale using a digital tablet and an immersive projection device.
-Stemming from hybrid techniques we developed earlier, the Hybrid Ideation Space allows the designer to use traditional techniques augmented by the advantages of a virtual environment, which provides a sense of immersion and presence.

-Keywords: ideation; immersive sketching, immersive models; design cognition; human-computer interfaces.
+Keywords: ideation; immersive sketching, immersive model making; design cognition; human-computer interaction.

-1. Detours of Technology in Design
+1 Detours of Technology in Design